Instant access to first aid incident reports

-Israeli Court's new case management system, built with K2, is used by 3,700 judges and court employees.
-The process completely eliminates the need for courts to handle and file paper-based reports, forms and correspondence.
+The new case management process completely eliminates the need for courts to handle and file paper-based reports, forms, and correspondence.
 Of the 100,000 new documents that enter the court system every day, 40,000 are received or generated electronically.
-The remaining 60,000 paper-based documents are now scanned on receipt and shared and stored electronically.
-This reduction in paper limits the need for storage space and filing cabinets in offices.
+The remaining 60,000 paper-based documents are now electronically scanned and tracked upon receipt.
+This not only saves an enormous amount of time and money but also has the added benefit of reducing the need for physical storage space and filing cabinets—further increasing efficiency by reducing office size and expense.